philzook58/philzook58.github.io/_posts/2019-12-29-more-stupid-z3py-tricks-simple-proofs.markdown

 prove(Implies(And(y**2 == x, y >= 0, 0 <= x, x <= 10), babylonian(x) - y <= 0.01))
 ```

-A funny thing we can do is define [interval arithmetic ](https://en.wikipedia.org/wiki/Interval_arithmetic)using z3 variables.
+A funny thing we can do is define [interval arithmetic](https://en.wikipedia.org/wiki/Interval_arithmetic)using z3 variables.
 Interval arithmetic is very cool.
 Checkout [Moore's book](http://www-sbras.nsc.ru/interval/Library/InteBooks/IntroIntervAn.pdf), it's good.
 This might be a nice way of proving facts related to real analysis.
 Not sure.
 This is funny because z3 internally uses interval arithmetic.
 So what we're doing is either very idiotically circular  or pleasantly self-similar.
 We could use a similar arrangement to get complex numbers, which z3 does not natively support

 ```
 class Interval():